-InterdisciplinaryPrograms.220Doctoral Program in ComputingInformation Sciences andEngineering.220Courses of Instruction.221Bioengineering Graduate Program.221Master's Program.221Doctoral Program.223Courses of Instruction.226Departmental Faculty.227Food Science and Technology.229Program of Study.229Courses of Instruction.230Departmental Faculty.233
+InterdisciplinaryPrograms.223Doctoral Program in ComputingInformation Sciences and.223Engineering.224Bioengineering Graduate Program.224Master's Program.224Doctoral Program.226Courses of Instruction.229Departmental Faculty.230Food Science and Technology.232Program of Study.232Courses of Instruction.233Departmental Faculty.235

 HISTORICAL SKETCH

 The University of Puerto Rico was created by an act of the Legislative Assembly on March 12, 1903 emerging as an outgrowth of the Normal School, which had been established three years earlier to train teachers for the Puerto Rican school system.
 In 1908, the benefits of the Morill-Nelson declared applicable to the island, fostered the rapid growth of the University.
 Eloquent evidence of that growth was the establishment of the College of Liberal Arts at Río Piedras in 1910 and the College of Agriculture at Mayagüez in 1911.